MicrosoftDocs/defender-docs/defender-endpoint/behavior-monitor-macos.md

 ### Frequently Asked Questions (FAQ):

-#### Do Behavior Monitoring protection alerts show up in the Device timeline and/or Advanced Hunting?
-Not at this time, it's in telemetry mode.

 #### What if I see an increase in cpu utilization or memory utilization?
 Disable Behavior Monitoring and see if the issue goes away.
 - If the issue doesn't go away, it is not related to Behavior Monitoring.